Nellu (2010 film): Soundtrack

 The music of the film is composed by S. S. Kumaran.
-Lyrics are penned by Thamarai and Na.
+Lyrics are written by Thamarai and Na.
 Muthukumar.

-Reception
+Release and reception

+The film was originally denied a certificate by the Central Board of Film Certification who alleged "it explicitly dealt with caste conflicts".

 Malathi Rangarajan of The Hindu opined that "The subject is interesting, but treatment goes awry".
-A critic from The New Indian Express wrote that "'Nellu' could have been a poignant depiction of a relevant issue and happening.
+A critic from The New Indian Express wrote that "Nellu could have been a poignant depiction of a relevant issue and happening.
 But the director lets go the chance".
+Sify criticised the filmmakers for making a mainstream, populist film disguised as a documentary and also felt the editing suffered due to censorship.